SpiralBL0CK/cubedos/README.md

 + **Scala (Metals)** by Scalameta.
 This extension provides Scala and SBT support for VSCode.

 + **Todo Tree** by Gruntfuggly (Optional).
 This extension summarizes all "todo" items in the entire workspace in one, easy-to-navigate location.

-The configurations for some or all of these extensions may be committed to version control, so you may not have to adjust any configurations.
+The configurations for some or all of these extensions may be committed to version control, so you may not have to adjust the configurations (very much).
 Also, be aware that some of these extensions will install additional extensions as dependencies.

 The Ada & SPARK extension expects the Ada compiler and tools to be in the PATH environment when VSCode is started.
-This is true for recently releases of the Skynet virtual machine used by the CubeSat Laboratory team, but you may have to configure this separately if you are not using Skynet.
+This is true for recent releases of the Skynet virtual machine that is used by the CubeSat Laboratory team, but you may have to configure this separately if you are not using Skynet.